-139.-(1) Subject to the provisions of this Constitution, the Supreme Court shall on and after Independence Day have all the powers which immediately before that day are vested in the former Supreme Court.

-(2) All proceedings that, immediately before Independence Day, are pending before the former Supreme Court may be continued and concluded on and after that day before the Supreme Court.

-(3) Any decision given before Independence Day by the former Supreme Court shall for the purposes of its enforcement or of any appeal therefrom have effect on and after that day as if it were a decision of the Supreme Court.
+High Court and Courtof Appeal.
+25 of 2022.
+139(1) Subject to the provisions of this Constitution, the High Court shall on and after Independence Day have all the powers which immediately before that day are vested in the former High Court.
+25 of 2022.
+(2) All proceedings that, immediately before Independence Day, are pending before the former High Court may be continued and concluded on and after that day before the High Court.
+25 of 2022.
+(3) Any decision given before Independence Day by the former High Court shall for the purposes of its enforcement or of any appeal therefrom have effect on and after that day as if it were a decision of the High Court.

-Supreme Court and Court of Appeal.
 (4) Any appeals from Belize that, immediately before Independence Day, are pending before the former Court of Appeal may be continued and concluded on and after that day before the Court of Appeal.